It’s 2 p.m., your eyelids feel heavy, and your focus is fading. Over 60% of workers experience this infamous energy slump.

 Lemon water – The hydration wake-up

-Kombucha – Energy via the gut
+Kombucha – Energy through the microbiome

-Best time: late morning or afternoon. -
+Best time: mid-morning or mid-afternoon. -

 Best time: breakfast or snack. -

-Coconut water – Premium hydration
+Coconut water – Premium rehydration

-Best time: afternoon, especially in summer. -
+Ideal time: afternoon, especially in summer. -

 Yerba maté – The South American alternative

-Best time: morning or early afternoon. -
+Ideal time: morning or early afternoon. -

-Golden milk – Energy without caffeine
+Golden milk – Caffeine-free energy

-Best time: in the evening or before night shifts. -
+Ideal time: evening or night work. -

-Beet juice – Focus via circulation
+Beet juice – Focus through circulation

 Natural nitrates improve blood flow to the brain.

-Best time: about 2 hours before a demanding task. -
+Ideal time: about 2 hours before a demanding task. -

 Black tea – The compromise

-Best time: mid or late afternoon. -
+Ideal time: mid to late afternoon. -

-Buddy – Clean energy, without additives
+Buddy – Clean energy, no additives

-Natural caffeine, natural sugar and 0 additives: a simple, transparent and effective drink.
+Natural caffeine, natural sugar, and 0 additives: a simple, transparent, and effective drink.

 Discover Buddy in the shop →